Jungle (Sugababes song)

 "Jungle" is a song by English girl group Sugababes.
 Written by the trio, Jon Shave, Anya Jones, and Wayne Hector and produced by Shave, it was self-released on 13 March 2025.
+It will be included on the group's self-titled upcoming ninth studio album, set for release in February 2027.

 Lyrically, the song is about "escaping the 9-5 grind" and musically was described as a house-pop and synth-pop track.
 The song was accompanied by a music video directed by Dora Paphides.
 Upon its release, "Jungle" received praise from music critics, who compared the song to the group's early work and favoured its production.

 Background and release

 Following the release of the Sugababes' single "When the Rain Comes" in September 2023, speculation began as to when the group would release further new musics and a possible next album.
 They went on to release remixed versions of their singles "Push the Button" and Round Round" with Joy Anonymous and Two Shell respectively, titled "Joy (Push the Button)" (2023) and "Round" (2024).
 In May 2024, the group said their upcoming ninth studio album was in its "finishing stages".
 They subsequently went on to release a collaborative single "Situation" alongside A Little Sound in August 2024, which interpolates the chorus from the group's debut 2000 single "Overload" and features updated lyrics.

 In March 2025, while appeared on the 2025 Brit Awards, Siobhán Donaghy stated the group would be releasing new music "sooner than [people] might think".
 The following week on 7 March, Sugababes announced the single on social media.
 The song was released on 13 March, and made its debut on The Radio 2 Breakfast Show with Scott Mills.
 The group performed the song live the song for the first time during Comic Relief on 21 March 2025, alongside a medley of their other songs.
 Released independently, distribution for the single is handled by the Orchard.
 Musically, the song has been described as a house-pop and synth-pop number that incorporates elements of 2-step, garage and alternative pop.
 The group described the lyrics as being "about escaping the 9-5 grind".